davidascher/quark-borked/README.md

  - think about urls, routing, etc.
  - import a real corpus (my recipes?)
  - think about search interactions, curating search results
+ - make personal:
+ 	- when not logged in, can't edit?
+ 	- or make not-logged-in-edits suggestions for curation?

  - figure out how to indent para while keeping paragraph reordering reliably smooth.
  - think about UX for new para and new page link
  - redirects get scanned periodically to fix links from internal pages